daffidwilde/matching/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to matching's documentation!
+Welcome to Matching's documentation!
 ====================================

+Matching is a package for solving matching games.

-A matching game is defined by two sets, called suitors and reviewers.
-Each suitor has a ranked preference list of the reviewers and vice versa.
-The objective of a matching game is to find a mapping between the two sets such that no pair in the mapping can do better without upsetting the other matchings.
+A matching game is defined by two sets of players.
+Each player in one set has a ranked preference list of those in the other, and the objective is to find some mapping between the two sets such that no pair of players are unhappy.
+The context of the terms "mapping" and "unhappy" are dependent on the framework of the particular game being played but are largely to do with the stability of the pairings.

-In :code:`matching`, we divide matching games into two general problems; these are known colloquially as stable marriage problems and hospital-resident assignment problems respectively.

-The purpose of :code:`matching` is to solve instances of these games and house implementations of algorithms with which to do that.
+In Matching, we deal with three types of matching game:

+- the stable marriage problem (SM);
+- the hospital-resident assignment problem (HR);
+- the student-allocation problem (SA).

 .. toctree::
    :maxdepth: 2